 • you cannot send, retry, reset, or edit from a rollback history view.

 Use the active thread when you want to continue working.
 Use rollback history when you need to inspect what happened before the rollback without changing the conversation.
+Rollback history read-only state is separate from CLI Thread read-only state.
+A rollback history view is always read-only because it shows an older path inside one imported thread.
+A read-only CLI Thread is a whole thread that has been superseded by another writable thread in the same Main Chat workspace.

 Import Codex CLI Threads